 Hiring a personal injury attorney to represent you after a hit-and-run accident will give you the advantage of having legal knowledge and courtroom skill on your side.
 You’re entitled to compensation for what happened to you.
 Don’t risk your case by attempting to handle it yourself or by going with just any law firm.

-Contact a Dallas injury lawyer at Anderson Injury Lawyers today to schedule a free consultation with one of our experienced Dallas hit-and-run accident attorneys.
+Contact a Dallas injury lawyer at Anderson Injury Lawyers today to schedule a free consultation with one of our experienced Car Crash lawyers in Dallas.

 Other Common Dallas, TX Car Accident Claims We Handle

 - Intersection Crashes

 - Most Dangerous Roads/Intersections in Dallas

 - Rear-end Crashes

 - Lane Change Crashes